Pipefitter Develops Asbestosis and Colon Cancer from Asbestos Exposure

 SF Jury Awards $1,083,000 in Asbestos Cancer Case

-San Francisco, CA — February 17, 2006 — A jury awarded $1,083,000 to Merle Sandy, a 60–year–old retired pipefitter suffering from asbestos pleural disease, asbestosis and colon cancer caused by his on–the–job exposure to asbestos.
+San Francisco, CA — February 17, 2006 — A jury awarded $1,083,000 to Merle Sandy, a 60–year–old retired pipefitter suffering from asbestos pleural disease, asbestosis, and colon cancer caused by his on–the–job exposure to asbestos.
 The defendant, Exxon Mobil Corporation, is the former owner and operator of an oil refinery located in Benicia, California, where Merle Sandy did industrial maintenance work.
-He was exposed to hazardous levels of asbestos while removing insulation and while working with asbestos gaskets, packing and welding blankets.
+He was exposed to hazardous levels of asbestos while removing insulation and while working with asbestos gaskets, packing, and welding blankets.
 Employed by an independent contractor, Mr. Sandy worked at the Benicia refinery from 1970 through 1974.
 He also worked at the refinery in 1977 and 1979.

 A History of Asbestos Exposure and Disease

-In the mid–1990s, Mr. Sandy’s chest CT scans showed asbestos pleural plaques and early signs of asbestosis.
+In the mid–1990s, Mr. Sandy’s chest, CT scans showed asbestos pleural plaques and early signs of asbestosis.
 In 2004, he was diagnosed with Stage 1 colon cancer and underwent surgery.
 The cancer returned in 2005 and metastasized to his liver.
 Despite extensive treatment efforts, Mr. Sandy’s cancer has progressed and his disease is considered terminal.

 Mr. Sandy was first exposed to asbestos when he was 14 years old.
 His father, a pipefitter, brought Mr. Sandy with him on a summer pipeline job in Wyoming.
 Mr. Sandy was exposed to asbestos welding strips and insulation while working as a helper.
 From 1963–1966, Mr. Sandy worked as a roughneck at oil drilling operations throughout the San Joaquin Valley in central California.
 He was exposed to asbestos while dumping hundreds of bags of dry drilling mud mix.
 He wore no respiratory protection.

-Mr. Sandy became a full time pipefitter in 1966, joining Local 342, Vallejo, California.
+Mr. Sandy became a full-time pipefitter in 1966, joining Local 342, Vallejo, California.
 He retired in 1999.
-In addition to working at Exxon’s Benicia refinery, Mr. Sandy worked as an industrial pipefitter at a number of sites throughout the San Francisco Bay Area, including chemical plants, oil refineries and manufacturing facilities.
-No respiratory protection was provided, and he was exposed to asbestos during his work with insulation, gaskets, packing and welding blankets.
+In addition to working at Exxon’s Benicia refinery, Mr. Sandy worked as an industrial pipefitter at a number of sites throughout the San Francisco Bay Area, including chemical plants, oil refineries, and manufacturing facilities.
+No respiratory protection was provided, and he was exposed to asbestos during his work with insulation, gaskets, packing, and welding blankets.

 In 1974, Mr. Sandy traveled to Alaska, where he worked on the Alyeska pipeline.
-Over the next 15 years there, he was exposed on an intermittent basis to asbestos working with gaskets, packing and welding blankets.
+Over the next 15 years there, he was exposed on an intermittent basis to asbestos working with gaskets, packing, and welding blankets.
 Once again, Mr. Sandy was not offered respiratory protection.

 Exxon Mobil Was Aware of Asbestos Hazards

 The Merle Sandy v.
 Exxon Mobil Corporation trial began on January 16, 2006, with jury selection before San Francisco Superior Court Judge Gail Dekreon.
 A jury was impaneled to hear the case and received testimony.
-Closing arguments were presented February 9, 2006.
+Closing arguments were presented on February 9, 2006.
 The jury deliberated for over four days before reaching its verdict.